 3) Reflective Insight Journaling for Empowerment: By reflecting on your dialogues with the AI coach, MindForest crafts personalised insight journals.
 These journals chart your growth and enhance your capacity to set boundaries for healthy professional relationships.

 Today, we've explored some valuable strategies for the workplace on how to say no and set boundaries.
 Embrace this gradual journey.
 While psychology offers tools to enhance your ability to say no, it's even more important to solidify your professional identity and self-worth.
 Typically, colleagues and clients who hold you in high regard will also respect your time, understanding that it is a precious resource with multiple demands.
+This also helps you protect yourself from people who might have dark triad personality.
 This is a personal assignment for all of us in our professional lives—to learn to say no and set boundaries.
 It's a skill we must nurture for our career development and mental well-being.

 Pascual, A., Guéguen, N., Pujos, S., & Felonneau, M. L. (2013).
 Foot-in-the-door and problematic requests: A field experiment.
 Social Influence, 8(1), 46–53. https://doi.org/10.1080/15534510.2012.696038